 Skills for Completing Nursing School

-Whether you choose to attend nursing school online or in a traditional classroom environment, you will need:
+Whether you choose to attend nursing school online or in a traditional classroom environment, you will need a variety of skills and intentional practices to succeed in a sustainable way, including:

-- A support network — family and friends — who are there when you need them.
-Make sure they understand you may not be the “social butterfly” they are used to.
+- A support network — family and friends — who are there when you need them

 While completing nursing school online may seem daunting, the rewards of a nursing career can outweigh the trials of getting through school.
 Nurses can make a huge difference in people’s lives, caring for them when they are most vulnerable.

 Nurses also earn above average salaries.
-The median annual wage for registered nurses in May 2015 was $67,490, according to the BLS.
+The median annual wage for registered nurses in May 2021 was $77,600, according to BLS.
+Comparatively, the median annual wage for all occupations in May 2021 was $45,760.
 If you have the disposition for nursing and you want to earn a good living while helping people, it may be time to commit to nursing school.